Brisbane Tigers: NRL bid

+In May 2023, they club relaunched their bid for inclusion in the NRL as the 18th franchise, aiming to represent the southern side of Brisbane.
+They also abandoned the Firehawks name, instead announcing plans to find a new emblem further in the expansion process.

 Notable players

+75-Year Dream Team

 In 2008, the Easts Tigers named their 75 Year "Dream Team", which included players from 1933 to 2007.
 The team consists of 13 players who have played more than 50 games for the club, chosen by a panel of experts.